My 2017 Annual Review That Every Other Business Blogger Does in January Too

 We Stopped Working on Get Sponsorships

 This was the very first challenge that I did on Money Lab, and it was the first project I worked on with Jason Zook.
-We both decided not to work on the project anymore, but Jason will continue to offer the course as part of his Buy of Future program.
+We both decided not to work on the project anymore, but Jason will continue to offer the course as part of his Buy Our Future program.

 Sales were tapering off and we were getting a lot of refund requests because of unqualified traffic to the site.